 The Size of the Mold Patch

 Sizable mold growths are difficult to handle and contain.
 Mold releases spores when touched by anything, even cleaning solutions, and large growths mean more spores.
 If the area affected by mold is ten square feet (about 3’ x 3’) or smaller, it is likely safe to clean by yourself.

 The Kind of Mold You Find

 Most mold is hazardous to your health in some way, but some are more dangerous than others.
 Less harmful mold strains you can clean yourself with commercially available equipment and still remain relatively safe.
-Aspergillus and Penicillium are more hazardous and should be handled carefully, but you should avoid Stachybotrys (also known as black mold) as much as possible and differ to professional remediation by a local construction company.
+Aspergillus and Penicillium are more hazardous and should be handled carefully, but you should avoid Stachybotrys (also known as black mold) as much as possible and differe to professional remediation by a local construction company.

 If you begin to experience symptoms of a mold-related illness like a headache, runny nose, chronic sinus infections, shortness of breath, coughing, wheezing, sore throat or excessive sneezing you should take steps to cleanse your system as soon as you can.
 If you're getting sick or are particularly sensitive to mold, it may not be worth attempting to clean it alone regardless of the conditions.
 Remember, one of the best ways to deal with mold is prevention so that you don’t get an infestation in the first place.

 It is unfortunately entirely possible that you have mold growth in your home and don't even know it.
 If you are feeling unwell and don't know why then a good first step is to use an affordable and scientifically-proven Diagnostic Mold Test Kit available online here.
 It is better to be "safe than sorry" as the saying goes as by the time mold is visible it's likely already significantly damaged your health and that of your family or roommates.